-S. David Mitchell, JD, PhD, Associate Dean for Academic Affairs and Ruth L. Hulston Professor of Law at the MU School of Law; affiliate member of Mizzou’s College of Arts and Science Departments of Black Studies and Sociology.
+S. David Mitchell, JD, PhD, Ruth L. Hulston Professor of Law at the MU School of Law; affiliate member of Mizzou’s College of Arts and Science Departments of Black Studies and Sociology.

 Dr. Mitchell is an interdisciplinary scholar who looks at the criminal justice system using a sociological lens.
 He has focused on the impact of collateral consequences of sentencing on formerly incarcerated individuals and their communities, the process of reentry and reintegration of individuals formerly incarcerated, zero tolerance policies, and the retroactive application of laws.
 He earned his JD and PhD in Sociology from the University of Pennsylvania.
 He is a member of the American Law Institute, an American Bar Foundation Fellow, and a member of the Missouri State Advisory Committee to the U.S. Commission on Civil Rights, serving as Chair in 2016-17.
 He has been recognized for his teaching and community engagement – Gold Chalk Award (2009); Legion of Black Collegians Minority Faculty and Staff Appreciation Award (2011); 2014-2015 Lloyd L. Gaines Scholarship Banquet Honoree; and the MU President’s Community Engagement Award (2015), and has served on numerous academic panels, and been interviewed and quoted in a variety of news outlets.